MatiasVL/switchfully-version-control-git/20-programming-advanced-java/10-exceptions/10-exception-handling/src/main/java/codelab03/README.md

 on line `22` -> at `codelab02.Calculator.main(Calculator.java:22)`.
 It's where we call method `nextInt` of `Scanner`.
 - No idea what the Stack is?
 We'll soon cover this in the slides.

-If we continue to go down the stack trace (the top of the stack trace is the last output line), we see that it goes wrong on line `2212`, which is in the body of method `nextInt` -> `at java.base/java.util.Scanner.nextInt(Scanner.java:2212)`.
+If we continue to go up the stack trace (the bottom of the stack trace is the last output line), we see that it goes wrong on line `2212`, which is in the body of method `nextInt` -> `at java.base/java.util.Scanner.nextInt(Scanner.java:2212)`.
 That's as deep as we need to go.

 We now know we are calling an unsafe method (`nextInt`) and where exactly we are calling it (line `22` of method `main`).